 Before getting into how to grow catnip, here’s a little background on the plant itself.

-As stated before, catnip belongs to the mint family.
+As stated before, catnip is a perennial that belongs to the mint family.
 It’s originally native to parts of Europe and Asia but has now been widely naturalized in North America.
 You can grow it as a perennial in USDA hardiness zones 3-9.

-There are many other varieties of catmint but none have the same properties as catnip.
-To be sure you buy the right seeds or plants, look for the botanical name Nepeta cataria.
+There are many other varieties of catmint plants but none have the same properties as catnip.
+To be sure you buy the right catnip seeds or catnip plants for growing, look for the botanical name Nepeta cataria.

 Catnip is a member of the mint family and a specific variety of catmint.
-To make sure you are getting the right plant, look for the botanical name Nepeta cataria when you buy.
+To make sure you are getting the right plant, look for the botanical name Nepeta cataria when you buy – this is the perennial that is also a member of the mint family.

-One of the most interesting properties of catnip (and where it got its name from) is the effect it can have on cats.
+One of the most interesting properties of growing catnip (and where it got its name from) is the effect it can have on cats after you plant catnip.

 The scent of the plant can cause euphoric behavior in cats and other felines, causing them to purr and rub themselves in the plant.
 Not all cats will react this way.
 Around ⅓ will have no reaction whatsoever, so don’t worry if yours doesn’t.